📞 Speak with someone today: 423-202-3008

 Closest clinic: Weber City (5 miles)

-Scott County residents in Gate City are just minutes from our Weber City opioid clinic.
+Scott County residents in Gate City are minutes from our Weber City opioid clinic.

 📍 Big Stone Gap, VA